 Cut the red capsicum lengthwise on all four sides, cutting around the stem, seeds, and ribs.
 With a sharp knife, remove any remaining rib.
 Slice it into thick slices or thin slices or strips as the recipe calls for.

-• The rich colouring of red capsicum not only enhances the visual appeal of foods, but it can also be used as a major flavoring.How to Store
+7. The rich coloring of red capsicum not only enhances the visual appeal of foods, but it can also be used as a major flavoring, like in soups and juices like Red Bell Pepper Soup.

-Fresh red capsicums are best stored in a refrigerator.
+How to Store Fresh red capsicums are best stored in a refrigerator.
 They can be wrapped in plastic bag and will stay crisp and firm for a week.
-Health Benefits

 • Increases your metabolic rate, i.e. helps to burn calories, thus effective for weight loss.